 In a newly developed program, Enskill EPC (Effective & Persuasive Communication), learners practice conversations with AI avatars representing managers and co-workers in simulated work settings.
 Learners practice presenting structured arguments.
 For example, they present their vision, explain their strategy, and then propose next steps.
 Enskill EPC automatically detects elements of an argument and makes sure they come together in a well-structured way.
 Enskill EPC also evaluates the persuasiveness of the language that the learner uses, to encourage clear, effective communication.

 Enskill EPC was created by Alelo, which started developing AI simulations to help military members quickly learn foreign languages and cultures before deploying overseas.
-The communications skills learned have helped reduce conflicts and even save lives.
-Now Alelo AI-driven learning is available to everyone, to address the communication problems that they face in the workplace every day.
+The communication skills learned have helped reduce conflicts and even save lives.
+Now Alelo AI-driven learning is available to corporations looking to address the communication problems employees face in the workplace every day.
 Learn more about Alelo upskilling and reskilling.